TeamOctolings/Octobot/docs/README.md

 *...and more!*

-## Installing and running Boyfriend
+## Installing and running Octobot

-You can read our [wiki](https://github.com/LabsDevelopment/Boyfriend/wiki) in order to assemble your Boyfriend™ and moderate the server.
+You can read our [wiki](https://github.com/LabsDevelopment/Octobot/wiki) in order to assemble your Octobot and moderate the server.

 ## Contributing